zhixin9001/2021-SAA/note/tips.md

         - create a Resource Share
         - specify resources
         - specify accounts.
+- To enable access to or from the internet for instances in a VPC subnet, you must do the following:
+    - Attach an internet gateway to your VPC.
+    - Ensure that your subnet's route table points to the internet gateway.
+    - Ensure that instances in your subnet have a globally unique IP address (public IPv4 address, Elastic IP address,or IPv6 address).
+    - Ensure that your network access control and security group rules allow the relevant traffic to flow to and from your instance
 ### Security groups
 - By default, security groups allow all outbound traffic.
 - Security group rules are always permissive; you can't create rules that deny access.